tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

-The real magic though is that the benefits of being disciplined will accrue like [compound interest](https://youtu.be/GtaoP0skPWc), instead of one monolithic object no one can understand you will create a beautiful tree which buds and sprouts and branches organically.
+The real magic though is that the benefits of being disciplined will accrue like [compound interest](https://youtu.be/GtaoP0skPWc), instead of one monolithic object no one can understand you will create a intricately structured tree which buds and sprouts and branches organically.
 You will benefit from this better design every minute you are working on the software, and the software will benefit greatly over time from your improved mood and ability to sustain focus.

 {{< imgproc tree Resize "350x">}}
 A miniature <a href="https://en.wikipedia.org/wiki/Bonsai">Bonsai</a> tree.
 {{< /imgproc >}}

-Code, like most human created artifacts, can be beautiful, so there is an aesthetic pay off to doing this well.
-The real jackpot though is that if you assiduously tend and groom this tree you will be creating a structure which maps into your head with minimal fuss and friction, and similarly into the heads of other people.
+Code, like most human created artifacts, can be beautiful, so there is an aesthetic pay off here, but the real jackpot is that if you assiduously tend and groom this tree you will create something that slides into your head with minimal fuss and friction, and similarly into the heads of other people.

 It's no accident that we find natural environments to be more soothing than the made world.
 The design of the natural world is more often in harmony